cemicvetic/API-Testing-Guidelines/README.md

 * Schema Compliance: Verify field names, types, and nested objects.
 * Data Integrity: Check if the field values are as expected.
 * Non-Nullable Fields: Validate that essential fields are not null.

+## State Validation
+* GET Requests: Verify no state change.
+* POST/DELETE/PATCH/PUT: Confirm correct reflection of action in the system.

+## Header Validation
+* Verify that HTTP headers are as expected, including content-type, connection, cache-control, expires, access-control-allow-origin, keep-alive, HSTS, etc., according to the HTTP request type.